amigur/jsf-taglib-utils/README.md

 of tag's parameters declaration and tag body definition.
 Attributes are mapped to the attribute variables adding  "__"  prefix to attribute name.
 This mapping guarantees that no attribute name from parent var mappers are propagated to child component by the &lt;ui:insert&gt; tag.

-Example : <p:commandLink> wrapper :
+Example : &lt;p:commandLink&gt; wrapper :
 <pre><code>
 &lt;ui:composition&gt;
   &lt;tgu:compositeComponent&gt;
     &lt;tgu:interface&gt;